SQream/sqream_docs/configuration_guides/ldap.rst

 *************************************

-Lightweight Directory Access Protocol (LDAP) is an authentication management service.
+Lightweight Directory Access Protocol (LDAP) is an authentication management service widely use with Microsoft Active Directory.
 Once it has been configured to authenticate SQream roles, all existing and newly added roles will be required to be authenticated by an LDAP server, with the exception of the initial system deployment ``sqream`` role, which is granted full control permissions upon deployment.

 Prior to integrating SQream with LDAP, two preconditions must be considered: